 All your OSs, applications, and servers contribute to your security posture equally.
 Third-party applications are equally vulnerable to attacks as OSs.
 Ensure that you have a firm grasp on hardening all possible attack vectors.
 Don’t leave out any devices in your network because they seem unimportant.

 4. Eliminate risks lurking everywhere and not just software vulnerabilities

 Patching vulnerabilities in software are an important part of system hardening.
 But system hardening does not stop there.
 You need to monitor and control many other faulty configurations that might leave endpoints open to attacks.
-Apply strong security measures like controlling account privileges, regulating application installation, and setting firm password and firewall policies and a lot more configuration checks.
+Apply strong security measures like controlling account privileges, regulating application installation, and setting firm password and firewall policies, and a lot more configuration checks.

 is a cloud-based solution to detect and remediate risks in your environment and keep your endpoints secure.
 It runs continuous scans to detect configuration drifts instantly and also remediate them.
 With SanerNow, you can leverage 500+ security parameters per OS and support for major industry compliance benchmarks including HIPAA, PCI, ISO, and NIST.

-SanerNow will help you orchestrate strong system hardening measures on your heterogeneous OS endpoints, applications, and servers.
+SanerNow will help you orchestrate strong system hardening process on your heterogeneous OS endpoints, applications, and servers.
 Schedule a and we’ll show you how SanerNow can help you tighten your system configurations and secure your IT infrastructure.